ThePistonCraft/ec_proof/README.md

 # Important Notes
 - **Item Integration:** Ensure that the vest items (e.g., pd_vest, kevlar_vest, etc.) are either added to your database or are configured in the respective inventory system used by your server.
 - **Restrictions on Redistribution:** Redistribution or modification of this script is not allowed.
 This includes, but is not limited to, distributing modified versions of the script or including it in other scripts without permission.

+## License
+This script is provided under the MIT License.
+Unauthorized redistribution or modification is prohibited.

+This updated README includes:
+- **Important Notes** about integrating the item into the database or inventory.
+- **Restrictions on Redistribution** to clarify that modifications and distribution are not permitted.